West Branch Otter River

 The West Branch Otter River presented a new challenge I'd never seen before during my Misery Paddle Tours: a waterfall.
 Otter Falls lay about halfway through the adventure and I had no idea whether it would be a danger, let along runnable.
 I donned my lifejacket and prepared for the worst, only to find two gentle 6'-8' slides and just enough water to propel me through.
 What a rush!
 The most exciting part was doing all of this in a tiny 9' recreational kayak that has no business shooting rapids of any sort, let alone one in the middle of nowhere and bounded by spider-filled alder.
 This little boat has seen it all.

 Following Otter Falls, the river cleared up a bit and the alder lessened.
 The morale speed boost was immense and even monumental logjams on the way out couldn't slow me down.
-That or I'm becoming a professional Misery Paddle Tourer, incapable of being slowed by the worst of conditions.
+That or I'm becoming a professional Misery Paddle Tourer, incapable of being swayed by the worst of conditions.
 All told I completed the 10-mile trip in four hours, plus another 45 minutes to bike uphill back to my truck.
 A worthy adventure!
+Check out the photos here.